This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 pound boneless skinless chicken breast (2-3 breasts)
+• 1 pound Boneless skinless chicken breast (2-3 breasts)

-• 1 tablespoon ranch seasoning mix
+• 1 tablespoon Ranch seasoning mix

-• 4 ounces block cream cheese
+• 4 ounces Block cream cheese

 Instructions

 • Add chicken to the slow cooker and sprinkle with Ranch seasoning mix.
 Place a block of cream cheese on top of the chicken.
-Cover and cook on high for 2.5-3 hours or low for about 4-5 hours.
+Cover and cook on HIGH for 2.5-3 hours or LOW for about 4-5 hours.

 • When the chicken is done cooking, remove the lid and shred the chicken right in the pot using two forks.
 Stir in the ¾ of the chopped bacon and 1 cup of shredded cheddar.

-• With a sharp knife, make slit lengthwise across the top of each potato, careful not to cut the potato completely in half.
-Squeeze the ends gently to open the potatoes as much as possible without it falling all the way open.
-Season insides with salt and pepper and fluff the flesh gently with a fork.
-Add a little butter to moisten the potato.
-Then stuff with the chicken mixture.
+• Arrange potatoes on the baking sheet.
+Using a small, sharp knife, make a slit lengthwise across the top of each potato, careful not to cut the potato completely in half.
+Squeeze the ends gently to open the potatoes as much as possible without them falling all the way open.

 Notes

-This recipe works great with leftover shredded chicken!
+3. This recipe works great with leftover shredded chicken!
 Eliminate the need for a slow cooker and just mix the shredded chicken in with the other ingredients on the stovetop just until warm, then top baked potatoes.

 Nutrition